heyman/heynote/README.md

 **On Windows and Linux**

 ```
+Alt + Shift + Enter    Add new block at the start of the buffer
+Ctrl + Shift + Enter   Add new block at the end of the buffer
+Alt + Enter            Add new block before the current block
 Ctrl + Enter           Add new block below the current block
-Ctrl + Shift + Enter   Split the current block at cursor position
+Ctrl + Alt + Enter     Split the current block at cursor position
 Ctrl + L               Change block language
 Ctrl + Down            Goto next block
 Ctrl + Up              Goto previous block